apptjs/appt-core/README.md

 **We made Appt!**

-*This document will introduce the main concepts used by Appt while the examples (yes, you'll see some code, but **not here**) will be separated according to their respective contexts with links to them at the **Packages** session below.*
+*The firsts sessions of this document will introduce the main concepts used by Appt, which is really important to know, but if you want to jump to @appt/core package specific content, just [click here](https://www.npmjs.com/package/@appt/core#apptcore)*

 ## Why?
 Imagine yourself starting a new project, which you don't really sure about the architecture.
 You'll write some code, import packages and classes by their paths when suddenly *BOOM*: you decide to reorganize everything.
 You're gonna rewrite every *../../../../path* of every single file into your project.